 Changing his quotation a little and applying "business" as opposed to "voyage" also seems to make a lot of sense.
 Having once started a fantastic business from scratch with no capital in the early 80s (that enabled the vessels and the voyaging), doing things out of necessity seems a good way to go, as it encourages innovation.

-The Internet is mushrooming, the time is right to have Internet onboard your boat (we've been online on board for over five years).
+The Internet is mushrooming, the time is right to have Internet onboard your boat (we've been online on board since 2004).
 "We" believe that our website being optimised for fast loading on low speed connections is probably one of the first specifically aimed towards onboard use.
-We hope you enjoy it, and we also really hope that many of you will participate and contribute to the site in the spirit of "Brothers of the Sea".
+(Which also means keeping it clear of outside ads, eg Google, and "social media" tracker buttons) We hope you enjoy it, and we also really hope that many of you will participate and contribute to the site in the spirit of "Brothers of the Sea".

 Finally this couldn't have been acomplished without the programming skills of our designer, Derren Nugent, who is totally dedicated to making the site FAST and easy to use.
 Check out his web/database design business "Black Culm", or his own project http://www.safeconcerts.com/ dedicated to exposing ticket touts and internet scammers.